docker/docs/scout/advanced-image-analysis.md

 Advanced image analysis is a Docker Scout feature for Docker Hub.

-When you activate advanced image analysis for a repository, Scout analyzes new tags automatically when you push to that repository.
+When you activate Advanced image analysis for a repository, Scout analyzes new tags automatically when you push to that repository.
 Advanced image analysis is more than point-in-time scanning, the analysis gets reevaluated continuously, meaning you don't need to re-scan the image to see an updated